goatic/goto-fp/README.md

 #Goto Night: A Practical Introduction to Functional JavaScript
+###
-content related to my goto talk about functional programming
+content related to my goto talk on 27th of September, 2016

 ## [prezi](https://prezi.com/yi7x0ytfxorn/a-practical-introduction-to-functional-javascript/)
 slides presented as part of the talk